Tests and Coverage#

 We strive to achieve 100% test coverage (excluding lines marked by # pragma: no cover); however, do not use this to avoid writing tests for challenging code.
 Comprehensive testing is essential for maintaining project success.

-Performance testing#
+Performance Testing#

 Tests should prioritize functionality.
 We do not write performance tests into the test suite.
 If you are optimizing performance, include examples in your pull request to compare the current and new implementations.
 Once confirmed, these performance tests can be removed.